 Whether you are planning on downsizing, moving to a different city, or it’s simply the right time, you need to be prepared when you want to sell your home.
-There are a lot of costs to consider since selling your property is not as easy as putting it on the market and somebody buying it.
+There are a lot of costs to consider since selling your property in Cambodia is not as easy as putting it on the market and somebody buying it.
 Read further to know the steps of selling your property and the costs involved.

 Pre-sale property preparation